Arkansas inmates not told they were given anti-parasite drug

 The Centers for Disease Control and Prevention last week sent an alert about the trend to doctors.
 The CDC said there is not good evidence that ivermectin is effective at preventing or treating COVID-19, and that the government has not authorized it to be used against the coronavirus.

-Republican lawmakers in Arkansas and other states have touted the drug as a potential treatment for COVID-19, despite the warnings against its use.
+Despite the warnings, Republican lawmakers in Arkansas and other states have touted the drug as a potential treatment for COVID-19.

-Dr. Jose Romero, Arkansas’ secretary of health, wouldn’t say whether he thought it was appropriate for the jail’s inmates to be prescribed ivermectin but said using any drug off-label would require an agreement between the physician and the patient.
+Dr. Jose Romero, Arkansas’ secretary of health, wouldn’t say whether he thought it was appropriate for the inmates to be prescribed ivermectin but said using any drug off-label would require an agreement between the physician and the patient.

 “I don’t know what agreement has been made,” Romero told reporters at a news conference this week.
-Romero said the state health department doesn’t endorse its use for COVID-19.
+Romero said the Arkansas Health Department doesn’t endorse its use for COVID-19.